samuel-jimenez/GramEditor/docs/src/languages/go.md

 }
 ```

-to make the language server send back inlay hints when Tehanu has them enabled in the settings.
+to make the language server send back inlay hints when Gram has them enabled in the settings.

 Use